 Our plan is to develop BP1001 as a targeted therapy against TNBC and IBC.
-Treatment goals are two-pronged: the first being to develop BP1001 as a tumor reduction agent in combination with other approved drugs in pre-operative settings, and the second is to develop BP1001 as a drug to treat and control or eliminate cancer metastasis in TNBC and IBC patients.
+Our treatment goals are two-pronged: the first is to develop BP1001 as a tumor reduction agent in combination with other approved drugs in preoperative settings for TNBC and IBC patients, and the second is to develop BP1001 as a drug to treat and control or eliminate cancer metastasis in TNBC and IBC patients.
 Both of these treatment goals address high need situations for patients.
-Following successful completion of the preclinical studies, we expect to start a Phase I clinical trial in TNBC and IBC in late 2015.
-We believe that the observations that we learned from the original Phase I trial will allow us to progress relatively quickly in such Phase I trial in TNBC and IBC, as the toxicity profile of BP1001 is currently well established.
+Following successful completion of the preclinical studies, we intend to start a Phase I clinical trial in TNBC and IBC in late 2015.
+We believe that the observations that we learned from the original Phase I trial will help us to increase the speed of progress for such Phase I trial in TNBC and IBC, as the toxicity profile of BP1001 is currently well established.